 - Communications - Valeria Maggian

-- Counseling - Andrea Teglio
+- Guidance - Andrea Teglio

-- Entrance Exams - Silvia Faggian
+- Entrance Exams and additional learning requirements in mathematics - Silvia Faggian

 - Erasmus - Roberto Casarin